DocBohn/CowPi_documentation/docs/source/CowPi_stdio/protocols.rst

 Terminology
 """""""""""

-The data pin historically has been called ``MOSI`` (there is also ``MISO``, but not for the purposes of this library).
+The data pin historically has been called ``MOSI`` (there is also ``MISO``, but not for the purposes of this library) from the "master/slave" paradigm.
 In 2020, the Open Source Hardware Association (OSHWA) proposed changing this to ``SDO`` (Serial Data Out) for devices that are strictly data-out on this pin, and to ``COPI`` (Controller-Out/Peripheral-In) for devices whose pin direction changes depending on their role as controller or peripheral.
 In 2022, OSHWA changed its proposal to ``SDO`` and ``PICO`` (Peripheral-In/Controller-Out) after discovering that the abbreviation for Controller-In/Peripheral-Out is a vulgar and offensive word in some parts of the world.
+The clock pin has been, and continues to be, referred to as ``SCK`` or ``CLK``.
+The select pin historically has been called ``SS``, and the OSHWA’s proposal renames it as ``CS`` (Chip Select).
+Another common re-definition of ``MOSI`` and ``MISO`` use the terms "main" and "sub-node".
+NXP Semiconductor, which owns Motorola's intellectual property that covers SPI, has adopted ``COTI``, ``CITO``, and ``TS``, using the terms "controller" and "target".

+We prefer the terms "controller" and "peripheral", as we think these are the most-descriptive terms for the components.
 Unfortunately, the potential for confusion with the "Pico" shorthand for "Raspberry Pi Pico" dissuades us from using ``PICO``.
 Fortunately, this library uses the data pin in only one direction, and so we may refer to it as ``SDO`` but will typically refer to it as the "data pin".
-The clock pin has been, and continues to be, referred to as ``SCK`` or ``CLK``.
-The select pin historically has been called ``SS``, and the OSHWA’s proposal renames it as ``CS`` (Chip Select).

 As of June 2023, Arduino has adopted "COPI" on the hardware side but still uses "MOSI" on the software side.
 The Raspberry Pi Pico uses "TX" (Transmit).